Ultimate guide to FIRE: Financial Independence, Retire Early

-I’ve let myself get carried away when I travel, and also here in Barcelona: I go to restaurants and don’t look at prices on the menu, I don’t really do a ton of price comparison when I shop or travel, and I sometimes go out for 10 euro cocktails.
+I’ve let myself get carried away when I travel, and also here in Barcelona: I go to restaurants and don’t look at prices on the menu, I don’t really do a ton of price comparison when I shop, and I sometimes go out for 10 euro cocktails.

 It’s hard to resist throwing a bit of money around when you’ve got a bit of money.

 But generally, you should resist the temptation.